 O Canada!
 What a beauty to behold, with stunning scenery, more lakes than any other country in the world, an abundance of fascinating wildlife, and a population comprised of diverse, multicultural communities.
 The iconic red and white maple leaf flag is instantly recognisable across the globe and proudly worn by locals and visitors alike.
 Bountiful snow makes skiing, snowboarding, dogsledding, ice fishing and hockey some of the many adored winter sports.
 There’s also patriotic support for the Toronto Blue Jays – Canada’s sole Major League Baseball team.
 Maple syrup production predominantly takes place in Québec and contributes to over 70% of the world’s total supply.
 The age-old practice of maple tree tapping was initially discovered by the indigenous tribes that existed long before any colonisation by European settlers.

-Take in the majesty of the Rocky Mountains as you travel in luxurious comfort by road, rail and sea to the most dazzling national parks, glaciers and historic villages of Western Canada and Alaska.
+Take in the majesty of the Rocky Mountains as you travel in luxurious comfort to the most dazzling national parks, glaciers and historic villages of Western Canada.
+Savour delicious local cuisine in trendy Vancouver and meet passionate Local Experts, as you discover Mother Nature’s bounties from the Rockies to the waters of Alaska.

 Rich in European architecture and striking natural phenomena, you've made it to eastern Canada.
 A mix of English and French cultures, indulge in all the elegance this romantic journey has to offer.